 20. De Young Museum

 De Young Museum is located in Golden Gate Park, which is a huge park located right on the water near Ocean’s Beach.
-Think NYC’s Central Park, but way cleaner and a lot less homeless people.
+This area is also close to Lands End (#17) and 16th Ave Tiled Steps (#11).

 This museum costs $25-$30 (depending on the day), and gives you a day filled with fine arts and beautiful views!